 We have received an update from our server technicians indicating that ACCUHyperV-OVLON server requires the installation of Critical Windows updates.
 This maintenance schedule will involve approximately 30 to 60 minutes of downtime.

 This maintenance will affect your VPS if your VPS name starts with OVLONS01, OVLONE01, OVLONE02 and OVLONS02.

 Purpose of Work:

 Preliminary reports from early adopters indicate no apparent widespread issues, and the test environment has shown no major trouble, post-update.
 Most known issues from previous patch cycles appear to be resolved, per https://learn.microsoft.com/en-us/windows/release-health/status-windows-10-1607-and-windows-server-2016 and the other subpages accessible through the sidebar at that page.
-A few situational issues linger, but nothing worth highlighting here.
+A few situational issues linger, but nothing that should impact a standard configuration.

-As usual, we're only scratching the surface with the highlights.
+As usual, there's more where that came from.
 The rest of the updates this month are all reviewable at https://msrc.microsoft.com/update-guide with the proper filtering.

 Maintenance Date / Time:

 OVLONS01 : March 24, 2023 - Friday - 10:30 PM MDT